 - Denmark, Sweden, Finland, Russia, Estonia, Germany & Norway

-Fly from Dublin to Copenhagen and stay one night at the Scandic Hotel, before boarding the Regal Princess for an eleven night cruise to Sweden, Finland, Russia, Estonia, Germany, Denmark and Norway.
+Fly from Dublin to Copenhagen and board the Sky Princess for an eleven night cruise to Sweden, Finland, Russia, Estonia, Germany, Denmark and Norway.

 Copenhagen was founded during the 12th century.
 The city owes much of its charm to the buildings erected by Denmark's monarchs, and boasts a treasure trove of late-Renaissance and Rococo architecture.
 Copenhagen deserves its accolade as the Venice of the North.
 Founded on a series of islands and islets, the city today is laced with graceful canals and boasts some of the most delightful architecture in Northern Europe.

 See the fabled statue of Hans Christian Andersen's Little Mermaid, a symbol of the city.
 Stroll along the old harbor of Nyhavn, lined with cafés, restaurants and 500-year-old gabled houses.

 Forest-clad slopes plummet to an island-studded fjord.
 Welcome to Oslo, Scandinavia's oldest capital city.
 The commercial center of Norway, Oslo has been a major trading port for over a millennium.
 Though a relatively modest city in size - some 550,000 Norwegians call it home - Oslo is one of the largest capital cities in the world in terms of area.
 The hills and lakes of its outlying countryside are a paradise for lovers of winter sports.